honey-grapes/Anytime/README.md

 - Feed
   - Move Feed into FeedViewModel
   - Implement limit and possibly drag to refresh functionalities
+  - Implement caption with voice recognition since voice recognition of sentences in Mandarin is quite effective
   - Better implementation for feed: I am considering modifying the feed so that you can only see a contact's feed after they've added you as well.
 Regarding likes given by contacts that have been deleted (therefore are no longer authorized to see your feed), maybe I could think of a way to delete their likes as well after they've been deleted.
 - Deployment: Currently I have completed the app in the development environment and have built and tested it on my phone.
 After more testing and tweaks, I plan to deploy and distribute the app through Firebase App Distribution and register my family members as testers.